-A parliamentary question regarding the progress of the WA Housing Strategy 2020-2030 and social housing targets receives a response stating the strategy is outdated due to COVID-19 impacts, and highlights the government's investment in housing initiatives.
+Question on Notice regarding the progress of the WA Housing Strategy 2020-2030 and social housing targets.
+The answer indicates the strategy is outdated due to COVID-19 impacts and highlights the government's investment in housing initiatives.

 Asked